nadavmatalon/MCP9802/README.md

 * **/examples** -
 - **/MCP9802_Test/MCP9802_Test.ino** - A basic sketch for testing the MCP9802 is hooked-up and operating correctly.
 - **MCP9802_Usage/MCP9802_Usage.ino** - A much more detailed sketch offering a complete usage illustration, as well as a rubust testing mechanism.
+- **/MCP9802_Info/MCP9802_Info.ino** - A short sketch showing how to generate a printable device information String of the MCP9802's current settings (i.e. Configuration, Limit &anp; Hysteresis registers).
 * **/extras** - Complementary documentation (End-User License, etc.)
 * **keywords.txt** - Keywords for this library which will be highlighted in sketches within the Arduino IDE.
 * **library.properties** - General library properties for the Arduino package manager.